Sigma Chi PsiS o r o r i t y

 Are members required to complete a certain number of community service hours a year?

 Yes, to remain an active member, community service hours must be met on a quarterly and or annual basis.
-Joining a sorority involves a significant time commitment, which can be challenging for some, particularly those who pursue online degrees for this and other reasons.
-Sigma Chi Psi recognizes this and provides an alternative option for those who cannot dedicate a lot of time.
-As such, individuals who prefer a less time-intensive involvement can choose to become affiliates rather than full members.
+Joining a sorority requires a significant time commitment, which can be challenging for some, especially those pursuing online degrees.
+Sigma Chi Psi understands this and offers an alternative for those who may not be able to commit as much time.
+Individuals who prefer a less time-intensive involvement can opt to become affiliates rather than members, with community service being recommended but not required.

 Disaffiliation / Inactive Status